 “When I need to focus I will usually shut down my email programs and the internet, put my phone on silent and close my door.
 Distractions are poison for productivity.”

-The book Stolen Focus, by Johann Hari, brought attention to fact that it takes 23 minutes to get back into the deep level of thinking, or flow state, after you’re interrupted.
+The book Stolen Focus, by Johann Hari, brought attention to the fact that it takes 23 minutes to get back into the deep level of thinking, or flow state, after you’re interrupted.
 We suggest setting a few intervals each day where you will check your emails or messages and not looking at them at all in between.

 Productivity Tip: Be accountable to someone